zoometh/thomashuet/profiles/oxford/team/thomas.md

 - Reviewing many abstracts for the [CAA22 Oxford conference](https://2022.caaconference.org/) among which those for the S07 session: 'Cultural Heritage data across borders'

 - TODO:
-    - Solve the EAMENA images path error, with Ash
+    - Resolve the EAMENA images path error, with Ash
     - Restore the YHMP database
     - Extract certain exclusive data from various databases we maintain on AWS, ex:
         - **http://levant.eamena.training/**: